 9. If you receive a failure message, try one of these best practices to ensure best results:

 We all play a part in building a safer, more secure marketplace for shipping vehicles.
-Let’s keep working together to protect our industry from fraud and ensure Central Dispatch remains a trusted platform for everyone.
+Let’s keep working together to protect our industry from fraud and helping to ensure Central Dispatch remains a trusted platform for everyone.

 FAQs